arthurnn/twirp-ruby/README.md

 ### Mount the service to receive HTTP requests

-The service is a Rack app:
+The service is a Rack app instantiated with your handler impementation.

 ```ruby
 require 'rack'